-A significant percentage of net sales from the Acadian Timberlands were derived from lumber mills and pulp and paper mills owned or managed by Fraser Papers.
-Acadian's financial results could be materially adversely affected if Fraser Papers reduces the volume of fibre that it is currently purchasing as a result of market factors or the sale or closure (whether temporary or permanent) of any of its owned or managed mills.
+Approximately 37% of Acadian's net sales for the twelve months ended December 31, 2007 were derived from lumber mills and pulp and paper mills owned or managed by Fraser Papers (39% for the eleven months ended December 31, 2006).
 Under the Fibre Supply Agreement, Fraser Papers is permitted to permanently reduce its purchases by any amount, subject to certain notice periods.
-Additionally, Fraser Papers has the right to temporarily reduce the volume of fibre that it purchases as a result of market factors or the sale or closure (whether temporary or permanent) of any of its owned or managed mills while retaining the right to increase such volumes in the future.
-This right may restrict Acadian's ability to find replacement customers given uncertainty of ongoing supply to which such replacement customers will be subject.
+Additionally, Fraser Papers has the right to temporarily reduce the volume of fibre that it purchases as a result of market factors or the sale or closure (whether temporary or permanent) of any of its owned or managed mills while retaining the right to increase such volumes in the future up to the committed level.
+This right may restrict Acadian's ability to find replacement customers given the uncertainty of ongoing supply to which such replacement customers would be subject.

-In addition, the Crown Licenses have been granted to Fraser Papers as the owner/operator of its mills.
-If Fraser Papers sells or closes these mills in the future, the Crown Licenses would likely be required to be transferred to the purchaser or revert to the Crown, as the case may be, resulting in the potential of Fraser Papers losing management over the Crown Lands subject to these licences and thereby potentially eliminating the fees earned by Acadian in providing services relating to the Crown Lands.
+In addition, the Crown licenses have been granted to Fraser Papers as the owner/operator of its mills.
+If Fraser Papers sells or closes these mills in the future, the Crown licenses would likely be required to be transferred to the purchaser or revert to the Crown, as the case may be, resulting in Fraser Papers potentially losing management over the Crown Lands subject to these licenses.
+Such events could potentially eliminate the fees earned by Acadian in providing services relating to the Crown Lands.
 The fees that Acadian earns for these services cover a portion of Acadian's total fixed costs.
-In the event that Fraser Papers were to lose the management of the Crown Licenses causing Acadian to lose the service fees from Fraser Papers relating to the Crown Licenses, management believes that it may not be able to eliminate sufficient fixed costs and a reduction in distributable cash could result.
+In the event that Fraser Papers were to lose the management of the Crown licenses causing Acadian to lose the service fees from Fraser Papers relating to the Crown licenses, management believes that it may not be able to eliminate sufficient fixed costs and a reduction in distributable cash from operations could result.